timfulmer/bigdatahowto/RUNTIME.md

 ##Wire in bd-api

 At this point we've got everything needed to wire in bd-api.
-Here we take a little departure into build tool hell.
 With Gradle deploying to a local Maven repository, SBT is configured with a local repo resolver and a dependency is
 added: